 A frequently asked question is: ‘How can accounting and Buckaroo reporting cooperate properly?
 Since there’s a multitude of accounting packages, the answer to this question could be quite elaborate, listing the specific details of each particular package.
 The explanation provided below however is a basic explanation of an accounting system which applies to every single accounting package.
 The Buckaroo Payment Plaza already offers many formats for the different accounting packages.
-The Rabobank format is normative with regard to MT940 statements.
 Hence the numerous versions of that specific format.
 Should you however require even more different formats, please let us know.
 The statements can also be provided automatically via the Buckaroo SFTP server.
-If so, it’s possible to install automated processing of the ledgers.
+In that case, a statement is made available on the SFTP server every day.
+In the online statements, every transaction is immediately visible that is given a place on the statement for that day.
+With these options it’s possible to install automated processing of the ledgers.
 When it comes to the processing in accounting packages that can only work with already paid orders, such as Exact and SAP, it applies that reconciliation of the invoices with the Buckaroo statements is easily performed for invoice numbers in closed ranges by using the order number as a key in the execution chain.

-In the Buckaroo Payment Plaza, bank statements can be downloaded in two formats: the bank format or the CSV (comma-separated values) format.
+In the Buckaroo Payment Plaza, bank statements can be downloaded in serveral formats: the MT940 and CAMT053 bank format or the CSV (comma-separated values) format.

 Because each line is given a transaction type, it is possible to differentiate the lines in the statements and CSVs per type of mutation.
 This way, the revenue of for example iDEAL (transaction type C C021) can be differentiated from the revenue of authorisations (for example transaction type C004).
 In addition, the costs involved with the payment transactions are registered under a different transaction type.
 These can be registered in the general ledger ‘Buckaroo payment transactions costs’.
 Each month, the costs on this general ledger can be reconciled with the invoice sent to the Merchants by Buckaroo.
 Collected administrative costs can be registered with their own transaction type (Axxx), so that these can be processed separately from revenue in accounting.